Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/01-experiment-profiles-intro.md

 ### What do they look like?

-Experiment profiles are written as a YAML file (rhymes with "camel").
+Experiment profiles are written as a YAML file.
 A YAML file is a structured way to describe data, and we use that to define our experiments.

-You can browse experiment profile examples below.

 ### Looks great!
 Where do I start?